Be careful what you do, and always do what is right (Proverbs 4:26 NCV).

 Dan’s favorite football team was the Dallas Cowboys, and his favorite player was Emmitt Smith, their star running back at the time.

 During one particular game, Emmitt was playing on grass instead of the artificial turf he preferred.
 The grass was wet, and Emmett was not playing his best game, falling down two plays out of three.
 Frustrated with his performance, Emmitt took himself out of the game to change cleats.
 It didn’t help.
 In fact, it took three more cleat changes before he found the ones that gave him the best footing.
 He then went on to play a phenomenal game and lead his team to victory.

 Obedience puts us on solid ground.
-God is not asking us for a season of obedience.
+God does not ask us for a season of obedience.
 He wants a lifestyle of obedience.

 God has already been where He wants us to go.
 All we have to do is look for Him, watch His steps and follow them – right across the finish line.
 Discipline your steps, making sure that they match His.

 Father, I want to obey You.
-Forgive me when I let fear keep me from walking in Your steps or when I listen for the voice of others above Yours.
-Give me a hunger and thirst for Your Word so that I can grow up in You and become a mature believer that honors You with her life.
-Give me the strength and power to step out in faith.
+Forgive me when I let fear keep me from walking in Your steps or when I listen for the voice of others instead of Yours.
+Give me a hunger and thirst for Your Word.
+Help me grow up in You and become a mature believer whose life illustrates a radical obedience to God.

 Now It’s Your Turn

-Read Psalm 86:11.
-“Teach me your way, LORD, that I may rely on your faithfulness; give me an undivided heart, that I may fear your name” (NIV).
+Is your heart divided?
+How does it impact your obedience to God?
+Read and memorize Psalm 86:11, “Teach me your way, LORD, that I may rely on Your faithfulness; give me an undivided heart, that I may fear Your name.”

 More from the Girlfriends